-The Laguna Beach City Council has led the way through its new series of resident-serving programs and policies called the Neighborhood and Environmental Protection Plan ("NEPP"), a new $1M program to mitigate visitor impacts to neighborhoods, enhance City services for residents, and add implement stronger environmental protection programs.
-The NEPP will be funded 100% by visitors through the City’s Parking Fund and Measure LL Transient Occupancy Tax (TOT) revenues.
+The Laguna Beach City Council has led the way through its new series of resident-serving programs and policies called the Neighborhood and Environmental Protection Plan ("NEPP"), to mitigate visitor impacts to neighborhoods, enhance City services for residents, and implement stronger environmental protection programs.
+The $1M NEPP will be funded 100% by visitors through the City’s Parking Fund and Measure LL Transient Occupancy Tax (TOT) revenues.

 Updated Plastic Pollution Policy

-As part of the City’s NEPP to reduce the impacts of litter from visitors on City beaches, parks, trails, and neighborhoods, the City Council unanimously adopted Ordinance No. 1660 in 2021, expanding the City's plastic pollution policy to significantly reduce the environmental impacts related to single-use plastics and promote a major shift towards the use of reusable and recyclable food service ware.
+As part of the City’s NEPP to reduce the affects of litter from visitors on City beaches, parks, and trails, the City Council unanimously adopted Ordinance No. 1660 in 2021, expanding the City's plastic pollution policy to significantly reduce the environmental impacts related to single-use plastics, and promote a major shift towards the use of reusable and recyclable food service ware.

-- Alternative plastic food service ware (spoons, forks, knives, straws & stirrers) may only be provided to customers upon request.
+Retail businesses may only provide alternative plastic food service ware (spoons, forks, knives, straws & stirrers) to customers upon request.

-- Plastic food service ware is prohibited at all parks, beaches, and trails, as well as all City-sponsored events.
+Disposable, plastic food service ware is no longer permitted at all parks, beaches, and trails.

 Working with Local Businesses

-Working in concert with Laguna Beach stakeholders and our business community, we are providing digital information to our businesses and restaurants.
-It is our hope that many will make a commitment to significantly reduce the volume of plastic produced, ultimate reducing the amount of plastic that ends up in our ocean.
+Working in concert with Laguna Beach stakeholders and the business community, the City is providing digital information to businesses and restaurants.
+It is the City's goal to have businesses make a commitment to significantly reduce the volume of plastic produced, ultimately reducing the amount of plastic that ends up in the ocean.